This year, it costs about $5,000-8,500, to construct a new deck.

 There are four common deck designs to consider:

-1. Platform Deck (cheapest option): this deck typically sits low on the ground, adjacent to the house.
+1. Platform (cheapest option): typically sits low on the ground, adjacent to the house.
 This location allows for easy and convenient access, and is fast and relatively easy to construct.
 With this design, it is important to ensure that all materials are treated for direct exposure to the ground to prevent rot and decay.

-2. Tiered or Raised Deck (more expensive): this deck is also usually built adjacent to the house.
+2. Tiered or Raised (more expensive): is also usually built adjacent to the house.
 It is ideal for a location with different ground heights, so it can conform to the ground’s contours.
 This deck is more complex to build and needs to incorporate a number of safety features, including railings.

-3. Two-Story Deck (very expensive): this deck works best for a location with an easy access to the second story of the house, while the bottom portion allows entry to the first floor.
+3. Two-Story (very expensive): works best for a location with an easy access to the second story of the house, while the bottom portion allows entry to the first floor.
 Because of the complexity of the structure and additional supports needed for safety, this type of deck can be very expensive to construct.

-Cost Of Decking Materials
+Decking Materials Prices